maikkinen/fruit-shapes/README.md

   4. learns to "recognize" meaningful things from images.

 Both code & SVG art self-made.

+The spinoff is a mini app to practice GSAP animations.

 - - - - - - - -